top of page

 Lotus, Moon, and Sun: Symbolize purity, compassion, and wisdom.

-This stupa is considered a source of blessings and spiritual power, reminding practitioners of the victory over ignorance and the attainment of supreme wisdom.
+This stupa is considered a source of blessings and spiritual power.
+It reminds us of the victory over ignorance and the attainment of the highest wisdom.
+According to Buddhist teachings, simply being near the stupa or circumambulating it (going around it clockwise) brings positive karma and supports spiritual development.

 The Eight Traditional Tibetan Stupas